 - organisational skills and the ability to prioritise workloads

 - the drive and motivation to meet targets

 - a high level of professionalism and personal integrity

 - an interest in financial products, services and markets.

-There are opportunities to take internships during the summer vacation with major pensions and insurance firms and professional services organisations.
-Successful completion of an internship may lead to an offer of a place on a graduate scheme.
-Competition for places is keen and you are usually expected to achieve at least a 2:1 or equivalent qualification.
+Look out for summer internships with major pensions and insurance firms and professional services organisations.
+Competition for places is keen and to secure one you're usually expected to have achieved at least a 2:1 in your degree or equivalent.

-Alternatively, it is possible to start as a pensions administrator and then work your way up to a pensions consultant by developing the face-to-face aspect of the role and gaining relevant professional qualifications and experience.
+Alternatively, you could start as a pensions administrator and work your way up to a pensions consultant by developing the face-to-face aspect of the role and taking relevant professional qualifications.

-The pensions industry also recruits from other sectors of the financial services industry.
-For example, those with experience in financial planning or advice can specialise in pensions.
+The pensions industry also recruits from other sectors of the financial services industry, for example financial planning or advice.

 Most pensions consultants offering advice on occupational pension schemes work for specialist pensions and benefits consultancies.
 These consultancies provide pensions advice generally to employers regarding pensions for their staff.

 Other employers include: